 Replace laces: Over the years, laces can get frayed, greasy, and otherwise gross.
 A new pair of laces can give your shoes new life (pick a different color than the last pair for an update to the style, too).

 Replace bungee: What if your shoes don’t have laces?
 Many KEEN shoes have a bungee lace system.
 Stretchy elastic bungees can start to lose their stretch and snapback after a few years of getting wild in the great outdoors.
-That's why KEEN offers to send you a new set for free, so your shoes can bounce back!
+Get a new set at your local sports or outdoor retailer, so your shoes can bounce back!
 Once you have your replacement kit, here’s a step-by-step tutorial on how to replace your bungee laces at home.

 Give Them Some Sun